DrakirL/DrakirL.github.io/p10/ancestry.md

 ## Jotun
 Jotun are known to be tall and muscular with next to no hair, except for lucious locks in the areas of their head where "the gods intended". <br>
 Their ancestors fought alongside the Giants in their wars against the Dragons, but since the wars ended their lives' purpose is up in the air. <br>
-Today, most Jotun lead a nomadic lives in large wandering herds not too different from marching plutoons
+Today, most Jotun lead a nomadic lives in large wandering herds not too dissimilar from marching plutoons.
 ### Increased Attributes
 +2 to your Strength Attribute.
 ### Towering Build